Monday, February 6, 2012

 Review

-Story-based on the Amity Island Regatta.
-WARNING!
-Due to the intense scenes, this film is unsuitable for young children.
-JAWS is action-packed and frightening for a feature in the 1970s era and has lots of blood and guts.
-That's why many people are terrified to enter the water because of this film.
-This film was truly innovative at its time, with the terrific cast of Roy Scheider, Robert Shaw and Richard Dreyfus, who all gave marvellous performances and the fantastic direction by Steven Spielberg.
-However, it was an ultimate career-defining move for Spielberg as he went on to do many big hits in Hollywood.
+This film was truly innovative at its time, with its suspenseful storytelling, a terrific cast of Roy Scheider, Robert Shaw, and Richard Dreyfuss, who all gave marvellous performances with depth and chemistry, practical effects, and fantastic direction by the relatively unknown Steven Spielberg.
+However, it was Spielberg's ultimate career-defining move as he went on to do many big hits in Hollywood.

 JAWS is one of my favourite Spielberg movies, and I enjoyed it.
 It's for anyone who wants to see an excellent classic ocean thriller like JAWS.
-It launched three sequels, Jaws 2, 3 and the infamous Jaws: The Revenge.
-But none are scarier than the original, nor had Spielberg, who was by no means involved in making any of these films.
+It launched three sequels, Jaws 2, 3, and the infamous Jaws: The Revenge.
+Yet none are scarier than the original, nor had Spielberg, who was by no means involved in making any of these films.
+WARNING!
+Due to the intense scenes, this film is unsuitable for young children.

 Star rating: (5/5) Best Movie Ever